Back to Customer Stories

 For each prompt and platform, evaluate the output using a simple, repeatable scoring model:

 This scoring turns subjective impressions into measurable data.
 Crystal Carter, Head of SEO Communications at Wix, recommends evaluating brand citations in ChatGPT and other platforms across four dimensions: regularity, accuracy, prominence, and sentiment.
 As she explains in a recent AirOps webinar, tracking whether your brand appears is only the first step.
-You also need to assess how prominently it appears, whether the description is accurate, and whether the framing is positive.
+You also need to assess how prominently it appears and whether the description is accurate.
+Sentiment matters too: positive framing signals brand health, while negative framing signals a messaging problem worth addressing.

 Step 4: Measure competitive context